 During each grading term, examinations and other assessment activities will be used by teachers to measure the progress students make in various subjects of study.
-Kindergarten marks of A, B, C, D, F, and I are used to represent an average of student's grade in each subject area.
-Grades 1-12, the marks of A, B, C, D, F, and I and/or A, P, B, M are used to represent an average of the student's grades in each subject area.
+Grades K-12, the marks of A, B, C, D, F, and I are used to represent an average of the student's grades in each subject area.
 These grades will be based on mastery of grade level objectives for each term.
 Office report cards and cumulative records will contain numerical grades.
 These marks will correspond to the following qualities of work: